On High-Dimensional Twin-Field Quantum Key Distribution: Conclusion

 \section{Conclusion}

 In this work, we considered a generalization of the well-known Twin-Field QKD protocol to higher dimensions that would keep its excellent range-scaling.
 We showed that the independence with which Alice and Bob choose their respective state modulation unavoidably leads to a systematic error.
-Using a conjecture, we argue that high-dimensional Twin-Field QKD is still not feasible even when allowing for some systematic error inside the protocol.
+Additionally, in the supplements, Sec. \ref{sec:supp}, we propose a conjecture in which we argue that it is also not feasible to perform high-dimensional TF-QKD if one allows for systematic error, as the resulting minimum error is above the maximum tolerable error rate for a high-dimensional QKD system.
+The respective section contains the details and arguments for this conjecture, including the explicit calculations for 3 and 4-dimensional systems.

 \ack

 The Center of Excellence SPOC (ref DNRF123), and Marco Lucamarini for helpful comments on TF-QKD.